 Aside from being where all the cool kids get their exercise on during the weekends, it’s also somewhat of a cultural area, with regular art exhibitions and performances happening.
 It was a great place to sit and reflect, but probably my favourite thing about this city is that there is chicken everywhere!
 It’s also quite cheap!

-Walking around the city, in both the new and old town, you will find that hole-in-the-wall stores like this one, as well as open grills under canvas shelters are quite common.
+Walking around the city, in both the new and old town, you will find that hole-in-the-wall stores like this one, as well as open grills under canvas shelters, are quite common.
 They also seem to trade until quite late, so you could never go hungry in Quito.

 Middle of the World

-As I mentioned earlier, Quito is the closest capital city to the Equator.
+As I mentioned earlier, Quito is the closest capital city to the equator.
 ‘Ecuador’ is actually the Spanish word for ‘equator’.
 As you could imagine, calling the spot where the equator runs through the country ‘Ecuador’ could get confusing.
 The locals prefer to call it Mitad del Mundo, or middle of the world.

-The Journey to the middle of the world is easy.
+The Journey to the middle of the world from Quito is easy.
 Quito has an extensive network of buses that can get you there within an hour.
 The first part of the journey involves catching a bus from one of the raised bus platforms along one of the city’s main roads.
 That bus terminates at the Ofelia depot, where you can catch another bus to the road in front of Mitad del Mundo.
 Your bus driver can indicate where to alight if you ask nicely, but if you’re keeping an eye out, it’s pretty obvious where the site is.

-Tourism in the Middle of the World
+Tourism on the Journey to the Middle of the World

 Knowing that it’s a bit of a tourist attraction, the city’s government has of course capitalised on that.
 They’ve built a kind of middle of the world theme park around where Latitude 0º0’0″ was originally calculated.
 Unfortunately, that means that you need to pay to enter.
 The fee is US$2 if you just want to get inside, or $5 if you want to see the museum dedicated to indigenous history and culture located inside the monument.

 Would you believe I made the journey to the middle of the world to find out that it is not the actual equator?
 The method used to locate the spot predated GPS.
 The advent of GPS has shown the actual equator to be around 200m away.
-So of course there’s a ‘real’ Mitad del Mundo a few minutes away down a dirt road.
+So, of course, there’s a ‘real’ Mitad del Mundo a few minutes away down a dirt road.
 It costs $4, but isn’t nearly as pretty.
 Rumour has it that one is not the true equator either.
 Near enough was good enough for me.
-Plus, considering that my GPS often shows me 100s of metres from my current location, can it really be trusted?
+Plus, considering that my GPS often shows me hundreds of metres from my current location, can it really be trusted?

 Mitad del Mundo

-The Mitad del Mundo area that you pay to enter for is manicured and aesthetically beautiful.
+The Mitad del Mundo area that you pay to enter is manicured and aesthetically beautiful.
 There were almost no other people around when I was there, so I was able to have a look around with no annoyances.
 There are some souvenir and craft shops in the area, as well as some Llamas, just hanging out.

 Back in Quito, people had set up their own roadside markets where they sold some curious